 Key Stage 5

 The three traditional A levels of Biology, Chemistry and Physics are offered and are stringent academic subjects.
 These will allow progress to scientific degree courses at University level.
-There is also a BTEC National Level 3 course in Applied Science which is also accepted in UCAS applications and can lead to vocational science courses.
+There is also a BTEC National Level 3 course in Science which is also accepted in UCAS applications and can lead to vocational science courses.